Present State And Future of E-Vehicles in India

 Range Anxiety

-In 4 wheelers, Hyundai is leading the way with Hyundai Kona.
-It claims to have a range of 452 Km on the single charge.
-Audi e-tron, which is a more premium brand, claims that it is equipped with a range of 484km.
+In 4-wheelers, Hyundai is leading the way with Hyundai Kona.
+It claims to have a range of 452 Km on a single charge.
+Audi e-Tron, which is a more premium brand, claims that it is equipped with a range of 484km.

 Charging Infrastructure